50 Best Austrian Ski Resorts Near Innsbruck (Tyrol Region)

 26. Rangger Köpfl

-This resort is located 12km west of Innsbruck.
+This ski resort is located 12km west of Innsbruck.
 It’s one of the resorts Tyrol skiers love to keep to themselves.
 It rises between 800m and 1,939m above sea level and has lots of wide and sunny runs which make for great riding and skiing.

-The resort also has night skiing two days a week.
+It also has night skiing two days a week.

 27. Schlick 2000